Estate administration is the process of dealing with a person’s legal, financial and personal tax affairs after they have died.

 St. James’s Place have selected Kings Court Trust as our preferred provider of estate administration, to deliver an estate administration service.
 Kings Court Trust is one of the leading specialist estate administration service providers in the UK and, like us, they place their clients at the very heart of everything they do.

-Please contact us if you wish to discuss your personal situation.
+Please contact me if you wish to discuss your personal situation.